-Building on the strong tradition of rigorous, high-quality doctoral training on democracy initiated by NCCR Democracy, the University of Zurich offers an Excellence Programme in Democracy Studies, available to new Ph.D. candidates in the Social Sciences and related disciplines:
+With the establishment of the new DPDS, the University of Zurich now can offer a Certificate in Democracy Studies, available to new Ph.D. candidates in the Social Sciences and related disciplines:

-- Political Science,
+- Political Science

-- Communication Science and Media Research,
+- Communication Science and Media Research

-- Cultural Studies,
+- Cultural Studies

-- Political Philosophy and
+- Political Philosophy

-- Political Economy.
+- Political Economy

 Every year, Democracy Studies offers a limited number of spaces for outstanding doctoral students with a strong interest in democracy research.
 The participants conduct their studies in their respective departments, where they ultimately receive their doctoral degrees.
 They regularly meet their peers from Democracy Studies for specialised modules, research colloquia and other activities, fostering a strong sense of community and many occasions for mutual learning.
 In addition, Democracy Studies boasts a thriving alumni network active in academia and beyond, further strengthening this sense of community.